-Payment using NFC integrated smart cards offers easier payment compared to conventional multiple step payment process.
-Top payment services like Visa and MasterCard are offering NFC embedded smart cards to customers.
+Payment using NFC-integrated smart cards offers easier payment compared to the conventional multiple-step payment process.
+Top payment services like Visa and MasterCard are offering NFC-embedded smart cards to customers.

-NFC integrated smart cards can be used for fast payments at grocery shops, parking tickets, adding shopping points, redeem coupons with just a single tap of the card.
-All the major banks around the globe offers smart cards with NFC chips integrated.
+NFC-integrated smart cards can be used for fast payments at grocery shops, parking tickets, adding shopping points, redeem coupons with just a single tap of the card.
+All the major banks around the globe offer smart cards with integrated NFC chips.

-Cashless payment system using mobile devices became popular in the beginning of this decade and more services are offering cashless payments for customer’s convenience.
-Using smart phone applications, payments can be made using a simple tap or waving the card within the proximity.
+Cashless payment systems using mobile devices became popular at the beginning of this decade, and more services are offering cashless payments for customers’ convenience.
+Using smartphone applications, payments can be made using a simple tap or waving the card within proximity.

-Service providers can integrate payment option into smart phones using an NFC tag embedded inside the device.
-Apple pay, Google wallet (Android pay) and Samsung pay are the most popular among smartphone payment systems.
+Service providers can integrate a payment option into smartphones using an NFC tag embedded inside the device.
+Apple Pay, Google Wallet (Android Pay), and Samsung Pay are the most popular smartphone payment systems.

-Data transfer using smart device are possible using NFC technology like Android beam.
-Two users can share documents, photos, resumes and business cards by just waving their smart phone.
+Data transfer using the smart device is possible using NFC technology like Android Beam.
+Two users can share documents, photos, resumes, and business cards by just waving their smartphones.

 3. Smart Ticketing

-Integrated smart chips can be used to replace traditional ticketing systems with smart tickets for airlines, train and bus tickets etc… NFC tags can be used for Smart posters, movie tickets, ticket to concerts, advertisements, flyers and information links.
+Integrated smart chips can be used to replace traditional ticketing systems with smart tickets for airlines, train and bus tickets, etc. NFC tags can be used for Smart posters, movie tickets, tickets to concerts, advertisements, flyers, and information links.

 4. Medicine and Healthcare

-NFC integrated system can be used in medicine and healthcare activities.
-NFC offers greater accuracy and convenience in prescribing medicine, easier check-in, payments, checking status of patients, tracking records by embedding NFC tags to patient’s charts.
+NFC-integrated systems can be used in medicine and healthcare activities.
+NFC offers greater accuracy and convenience in prescribing medicine, easier check-in, payments, checking the status of patients, and tracking records by embedding NFC tags to patient charts.

-NFC integrated devices can be easily paired and configured.
-Medical professionals can easily check schedules and access medical devices and equipments.
+NFC-integrated devices can be easily paired and configured.
+Medical professionals can easily check schedules and access medical devices and equipment.

-Future of NFC is healthcare are very promising and many companies have already started investing.
-Diagnostic tags are under development for monitoring medical conditions like temperature variations, blood glucose level fluctuations etc…
+The future of NFC in healthcare is very promising, and many companies have already started investing.
+Diagnostic tags are under development for monitoring medical conditions like temperature variations, blood glucose level fluctuations, etc.

 5. Keyless Access

-Smart tags are used in modern manufacturing industries to identify each product from it’s different process stages within the company, packaging, transportation and tracking of products during shipment.
-Unique identifications numbers allow manufacturers to efficiently manage products in case of return during warranty period for replacement, service and maintenance.
+Smart tags are used in modern manufacturing industries to identify each product from its different process stages within the company, packaging, transportation, and tracking of products during shipment.
+Unique identification numbers allow manufacturers to efficiently manage products in case of return during the warranty period for replacement, service, and maintenance.

 7. Logistics and Shipping

-NFC and RFID tags can be conveniently used in logistics and shipping industry.
-Tracking and scanning of goods using smart tags make the system smart, errorless and efficient.
+NFC and RFID tags can be conveniently used in the logistics and shipping industry.
+Tracking and scanning of goods using smart tags make the system smart, errorless, and efficient.